darronese/darronese/README.md

 👋Hello, I'm Darron👋

-I'm an aspiring software engineer with big dreams of landing a job at FAANG (or MAANG).
+I'm an aspiring software engineer studying Computer Science at Washington State University.
 I have a passion for coding and love to create and play music, with the electric guitar being my main instrument.
 I aspire to one day land a job at a top tech company!

 🎸About Me🎸